• Skip to main content

 • Egg: one large, whole egg at room temperature.

-• Flour: all-purpose is preferred although you could make these with whole wheat flour however, it will change the flavor.
+• Flour: all-purpose flour is preferred although you could make these with whole wheat flour however, it will change the flavor.

 • Baking powder: makes these cookies rise just a bit.

-how to make cut out sugar cookies
+how to make cut out sugar cookiesPin

-HOW TO MAKE CUT-OUT SUGAR COOKIES
+HOW TO MAKE Soft CUT-OUT SUGAR COOKIES

-CREAM BUTTER AND SUGAR.
-In a large bowl, beat butter and sugar with an electric hand mixer or kitchen stand mixer.
+CREAM BUTTER AND SUGAR: In a large bowl, beat butter and sugar with an electric hand mixer or kitchen stand mixer.
 Beat until light and fluffy, be sure to scrape down the sides of the bowl.
 Beat in egg and extracts.

-FREEZE CUT-OUT COOKIES.
-Place the cookie sheet in the freezer for 15-30 minutes.
+FREEZE CUT-OUT COOKIES: Place the cookie sheet in the freezer for 15-30 minutes.

-BAKE.
-Preheat oven to 350 degrees F. Bake cookies in the center rack for 8-11 minutes, or just until the edges of the cookies are lightly golden brown.
+BAKE: Preheat oven to 350 degrees F. Bake cookies in the center rack for 8-11 minutes, or just until the edges of the cookies are lightly golden brown.
 Let cool for 5 minutes before transferring to a cooling rack.
 Repeat until all of your cookies are baked.

 You can make these into large or smaller cookie shapes, just note the baking time will vary a bit.